Milosz-cat/device_registry-assignment/README.md

     source ~/.zshrc
     ```

-    a system restart may be required
+    System restart may be required

 3. **Install Ruby 3.2.3 using rbenv:**